RyanMillerC/openshift-custom-gov-login/blog.md

 # Customize OpenShift's Login with USG Banner

-OpenShift allows for customization of the console login pages to meet a customer's requirements.
+OpenShift allows for customization of the console login pages to meet customer requirements.
 One requirement for United States Government (USG) customers is to display a legal acknowledgment to users before they are authenticated ([USG Banner Reference]).
 This post steps through the process to customize OpenShift login pages with an acknowledgment.
 Code from this post is available in [this repo][repo].